PetarSimonovic/ico/README.md

 The accompanying views use that data to create the shapes.

-Icos data could, however, be modified to create stranger geometries.
+Ico's data could, however, be modified to create stranger geometries.

 ### Icosphere generation